Kikkers/Factorio_Smart-Circuit-Systems/README.md

 Known issues:
 + Item Sensor is unable to just iterate over the number of inventories of an entity, which is the main reason the item sensor has a limited set of possible container types to scan from.
 + Smart Tank will, on death or being mined, fail to disconnect the circuit wire.
 Appears to be limited to visuals, rebuilding restores the connection without errors.
++ All sensors (item sensor, smart tank, smart accumulator, pulse sensor) can have their contents modified using inserters like they were chests.
+This is unintended, but unavoidable (AFAIK), because there seems to be no way to prevent inserters from functioning on specific chests.

 Version history:

+0.3.5
++ Optimized some code all round to gain performance.
+Item sensor and omni actuator remain somewhat expensive to simulate still, as they depend on finding potentially moving objects.

 0.3.4
 + Added the pulse sensor